schanjr/nodejs-jwt/README.md

 ```

 #### Mention any third party tools/library you would use
-- Don't know of any good tools or libraries, but have seen these libraries tightly coupled with famous ORMs.
+- Don't know of any good tools or libraries in general software programming, but have seen these libraries tightly coupled with famous ORMs.
+Good
+  solutions are usually DB related changes, we could look into mysql, or pg related tools.